mosuka/bayard/docs_src/reference/bayard/gateway.md

 ## OPTIONS

+    -H, --host <HOST>             Host address.
+Must specify the host name or IP address.
+If not specified, use the default address. [default: 0.0.0.0]
+    -P, --port <PORT>             Port number.
+This port is used for communication via HTTP.
+If not specified, use the default port. [default: 8000]
     -s, --servers <IP:PORT>...
 Server addresses in an existing cluster separated by ",".
 If not specified, use default servers. [default: 127.0.0.1:5000]